syncfusion-content/xamarin.android-docs/xamarin-android/SfPullToRefresh/Built-In-Customization.md

 ### PullingThreshold

 The [SfPullToRefresh.PullingThreshold](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~PullingThreshold.html) property indicates the maximum pullable position of the progress view, to reach 100 % of pulling progress.
 Refreshing will be started in the view only when the pulling progress reaches 100 % and the touch is released.
-If the touch is released before the refresh  content reaches 100 % of pulling progress, pulling will be canceled and hence refreshing will not be started.
+If the touch is released before the refresh  content reaches 100 % of pulling progress, pulling will be canceled and hence refreshing will not occur.

 Refer the below code example to set the [SfPullToRefresh.PullingThreshold](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~PullingThreshold.html) property.